Remote Location Drilling, Dewatering, and Geosteering

 Large, open-pit, mines may run into groundwater as the mine grows in size and depth.
 The inflow of these waters holds the potential to disrupt mining operations.
 Typically, this takes the form of delaying production and damaging overall project production goals.
 Wet mining, enduring this groundwater inflow, can easily cost tens of millions of dollars in a single year.
 Avoiding the delay in production is important yet risks to onsite crew and equipment persist if dewatering remains unaddressed.

 Continuous mining operations may require large diameter wells to pump water out of mine pits.
-Large diameter wellbore are often highly technical in nature.
+Large diameter wellbore is often highly technical.
 Various ground conditions, lower water tables, fractures, and other considerations must be accounted for.
 Large diameter wells can be significantly more difficult to achieve in remote drilling environments.
 Accounting for the difficulties, this type of dewatering is necessary for many projects to maintain production goals.

 Custom designed drilling rigs are frequently used in such circumstances.
 This aspect of drilling and dewatering is critical to most operations.
 Drilling rigs represent one of the most significant costs in mining or oil and natural gas development.
 Budget often determines the available rigs, followed by rig depth rating and operating parameters.
 With the right expertise and rig selection, drilling large diameter wells for dewatering becomes an option for water control.